Kingxukai/linux/Documentation/bpf/map_xskmap.rst

 	int bpf_map_update_elem(int fd, const void *key, const void *value, __u64 flags)

-XSK entries can be added or updated using the ``bpf_map_update_elem()`` helper.
-The ``key`` parameter is equal to the queue_id of the queue the XSK is attaching to.
-And the ``value`` parameter is the FD value of that socket.
+XSK entries can be added or updated using the woke ``bpf_map_update_elem()`` helper.
+The ``key`` parameter is equal to the woke queue_id of the woke queue the woke XSK is attaching to.
+And the woke ``value`` parameter is the woke FD value of that socket.

-Under the hood, the XSKMAP update function uses the XSK FD value to retrieve the associated ``struct xdp_sock`` instance.
+Under the woke hood, the woke XSKMAP update function uses the woke XSK FD value to retrieve the associated ``struct xdp_sock`` instance.

-The flags argument can be one of the following:
+The flags argument can be one of the woke following:

 - BPF_ANY: Create a new element or update an existing element.
 - BPF_NOEXIST: Create a new element only if it did not exist.